memfault/interrupt/_drafts/best-of-binutils.md

 `objcopy` is most commonly used as the last stage of a build to generate the `.bin` or `.hex` file which can be flashed onto a device.
-Unlike an operating system where there is a "dynamic loader" that resolves addresses and loads libaries at runtime, on embedded devices all of the memory locations are typically resolved at compilation time.
+Unlike an operating system where there is a "dynamic loader" that resolves addresses and loads libaries at runtime, on embedded devices all of the memory locations are typically resolved at link time.

 ```bash
 $ arm-none-eabi-objcopy firmware.elf firmware.bin -O binary